djrochford/fsa/README.md

 #### Properties
 An FST instance has the following properties:
- 1. `transition_function`: the FST's transition function, specified as a dictionary.
-Equal to the dictionary you passed in on instantiation.
+ 1. `transition_function`: the FST's transition function, specified as a mapping.
+Equal to the mapping you passed in on instantiation.
  2. `states`: the set of the FST's states.
-Inferred from the FST's transition_function on instantiation.
+Inferred from the FST's `transition_function` on instantiation.
  3. `start_state`: the FST's start state.
-Equal to the parameter you passed in on instantiation.
+Equal to the argument you passed in on instantiation.
  4. `input_alphabet`: the alphabet of the language the FST accepts as input.
 Inferred from the transition function on instantiation.
  5. `output_alphabet`: the alphabet of the language the FST outputs.
 Inferred from the transition function on instantiation.
-Each of the above are accessible using a `get` method, of the form `get_[PROPERTY]`.
-For example `my_fst.get_transition_function()` returns a copy of my_fst's transition function.
+All properties are immutable.
+Accessing the `transition_function` will return a dict, but it will be a copy of the FST's transition function;
+mutating it will not affect the FST's transition function.

 #### Mehods